Aircraft maintenance is stressful. But who am I kidding, you know this, right?

 In a world of not-enough-time and must-have-nows, your goal is to always focus on core activities.
 Such as high-level aircraft maintenance projects and making money in the air.

 Delegate and outsource

-In a recent survey, its been touted that 65% of all major airlines outsource, which results to 35% - 45% in airframe savings.
+In a recent survey, it's touted that 65% of all major airlines outsource, which results in 35% - 45% in airframe savings.

 Outsourcing and delegating aren't evil practices.

 It's not because you're lazy or trying to offload your responsibilities.

 In fact, the opposite is true.

 No matter how you think of it, getting help leaves you more time to focus on core activities.

 Here's an article we wrote on how to delegate.